AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/ListStackGroups.md

 |StackGroupDriftStatus|String|IN\_SYNC|The drift status of the stack group in the last successful drift detection.
 Valid values:

  -   DRIFTED: The stack has drifted.
--   NOT\_CHECKED: No drift detection has been completed on the stack.
+-   NOT\_CHECKED: No drift detection is complete on the stack.
 -   IN\_SYNC: The stack is being synchronized. |
 |StackGroupId|String|fd0ddef9-9540-4b42-a464-94f77835\*\*\*\*|The ID of the stack group. |
 |StackGroupName|String|MyStackGroup|The name of the stack group. |